 However, the Company does not currently remunerate any of the directors other than in their capacity as directors.
 Whilst the Chairman of the Board, Patrick Cheetham, does have an executive role, his technical and managerial services are provided under a general service agreement with Tertiary Minerals plc and his remuneration is fixed by Tertiary Minerals plc.
 Nonetheless, it is the role of the Remuneration Committee to ensure that the executive director is appropriately incentivised and rewarded for his services to the Company and this is considered as part of the Committee's review of any Long-Term Incentive Plan.

-The Remuneration Committee met once during the financial year under review, on 8 August 2022.
+The Remuneration Committee met three times during the financial year under review, on 7 November 2022, 22 March 2023 and 9 August 2023.

 Roger Murphy Chair - Remuneration Committee